 Highly Experienced California Nonexempt Employee Rights Attorneys

-At Gigliotti & Gigliotti, we are intimately familiar with California law governing exempt employees.
+At Gigliotti & Gigliotti, LLP, we are intimately familiar with California law governing exempt employees.
 With more than 25 years of experience, we are extremely knowledgeable and skilled in employer misclassification matters.
 Remember, it is not how you get paid that determines whether you should be exempt or nonexempt.
 There are other factors and details that are considered.
 Let us help you determine your true status as an employee and seek any unpaid overtime wages.